JoshCyril/JoshCyril/README.md

 *   ✉️  You can contact me at [joshcyril@Proton.me](mailto:joshcyril@Proton.me)
 *   🧠  I'm learning Full Stack, Blockchain, Web3, NFTs
 *   🤝  I'm open to collaborating on SaaS, Web3
-*   ⚡  I'm a student at Swansea University studying Blockchain
+*   ⚡  I'm a graduate from Swansea University in Blockchain

 ### Skills